syncfusion-content/windowsforms-docs/WindowsForms/Grouping/Data-Manipulation.md

 		{

-				// Create an arraylist of random MyObjects.
+				// Create an array list of random MyObjects.

 				ArrayList list = new ArrayList();